Fred H. Swan

 Frederick Haviside Swan (July 28, 1902 – October 27, 1993) was an American football player and coach.
+As a senior Swan started at left guard and was the team captain of the 1926 Stanford Indians football team.
+He was named a third team college All-American following that season.

 He was the 13th head football coach at Temple University, serving for one season, in 1939, compiling a record of 2–7.
 Swan served as line coach at Temple under Pop Warner from 1933 for 1938 before succeeding him as head coach.
+He was also the head boxing coach at Wisconsin and Colgate.